domuspopus/overwatch-4v4-all-heroes/README.md

     - Moira: can now generate ult in the first 3 seconds.
     - Domina: decrease barrier cooldown.
     - Ramattra: decrease barrier and nemesis form cooldowns.
-    - Cassidy: use global ult-gen values (buff to passive, nerf to active).
+- Cassidy: use global ult-gen values (effectively buff to passive gen and nerf to active).
-        - Just legacy code removal, won't be of any noticable effect.
+    - Just legacy code removal, won't be felt nor have effect on ballance.
 - Fix Anran infinite self-resurrect.
 - Various fixes.